What to Do If There is a Warrant for Your Arrest in Salt Lake City?

 Another way to check the status of your arrest warrant is to contact the Utah Bureau of Criminal Identification at (801) 965-4445.
 Finally, you can also check the status of any warrants by calling the clerk of courts in your county.

 If you discover that you have a warrant out for your arrest, you should not panic.
-Your first step should be to contact an experienced Salt Lake City criminal defense lawyer that is familiar with handling arrest warrants.
+Your first step should be to contact an experienced Tooele criminal defense lawyer that is familiar with handling arrest warrants.
 Overson Law, PLLC, is committed to providing our clients with a legal defense that will meet their unique needs.

 Arrest Warrants in Salt Lake City